IKEA: In popular culture

 In 2018, the company's plush toy shark "Blåhaj" was widely used in an internet meme, with social media users posting humorous photos of it in their homes.

 IKEA has been referenced a number of times in novelty music.
 In 2003, American musician Jonathan Coulton released the song "IKEA" on the album Smoking Monkey.
 In 2005, British musician Mitch Benn with the band The Distractions penned the novelty song "Ikea".
 In December 2019, comedy metal band Nanowar of Steel released the song Valhallelujah which is dedicated to Odin and IKEA.
 The music video features a longship with the sail adorned with the IKEA logo, and a fictional IKEA catalogue written in Old Norse runes.
 The lyrics include references to various IKEA products, namely BEDDINGE, KIVIK, VITTSJÖ, KNOPPARP, BESTÅ and SLATTUM.

+American musician Sabrina Carpenter references IKEA in her 2025 song "Tears".

 The 1999 American movie Fight Club references IKEA furniture to show the consumerist culture of modern times.

 IKEA stores have been featured in many works of fiction.
 Some examples include: